Collection of Unpaid Membership Fees

 There has to be another option.

-We’ve all seen it before…a client signs up to something for a set amount of time and thinks that because they no longer use the service they’re contracted to, they don’t have to carry on paying for it?
-Right?
-In a word, no.
+We’ve all seen it before, a client signs up to something for a set amount of time and thinks that because they no longer use the service they’re contracted to, they don’t have to carry on paying for it.

 Unfortunately, when someone agrees to a service that requires a membership fee for a set amount of time, this is a financial obligation and usually will have involved the physical signing of a contract of some kind.
-Like it or lump it, if a contract is signed, the company providing the service is entitled to be paid.
+Love it or hate it, if a contract is signed, the company providing the service is entitled to be paid.

-It might seem unfair to the client, but a gym, for example, requires on it subscriptions to pay for lighting, heating, electronic exercise equipment use, it’s the staff…the list goes on.
+It might seem unfair to the client, but a gym, for example, requires on its subscriptions to pay for lighting, heating, electronic exercise equipment use, the staff amongst many more.
 Companies like these need to protect their livelihoods by holding people to contracts they’ve agreed to.

 Professional Debt Collection Agency

 This is where a professional debt collection agency can be a great ally to have in your corner.
-Collection of unpaid membership fees is essential to the life cycle of your operation.
+The collection of unpaid membership fees is essential to the life cycle of your operation.

-A reputable and professional Debt Collection Agency can act an extension to your credit control.
+A reputable and professional debt collection agency can act as an extension to your credit control.

 They can chase the debt on your behalf in a friendly, ethical and firm manner to recover the monies owed and as many will operate a ‘no collection – no commission’ service, the only thing you’re likely to lose in the process, are your worries.